19hours/sg-statutes/Acts/Arbitration Act.md

 the period between the commencement of the arbitration and the date of the order referred to in paragraph (a) or (b) shall be excluded.

+[Act 13 of 2012 wef 01/06/2012]

-(3) Notwithstanding any term in an arbitration agreement to the effect that no cause of action shall accrue in respect of any matter required by the agreement to be referred until an award is made under the agreement, the cause of action shall, for the purpose of the Limitation Act, be deemed to have accrued in respect of any such matter at the time when it would have accrued but for that term in the agreement.
+(3) Notwithstanding any term in an arbitration agreement to the effect that no cause of action shall accrue in respect of any matter required by the agreement to be referred until an award is made under the agreement, the cause of action shall, for the purposes of the Limitation Act and the Foreign Limitation Periods Act 2012, be deemed to have accrued in respect of any such matter at the time when it would have accrued but for that term in the agreement.

+[Act 13 of 2012 wef 01/06/2012]

 ## PART V